mohiuddinhere/mohiuhere/README.md

 # Hi, I'm Mohiuddin Tamim 🐧

 ## A few words about myself : <br>
-### As a web developer, I am proficient in a variety of web technologies, including Laravel, PHP, jQuery, ajax, bootstrap, MySQL,  and others.Additionally studying microservices and the MERN stack at the moment.
+### As a web developer, I am proficient in a variety of web technologies, including Laravel, PHP, jQuery, ajax, bootstrap, MySQL, etc. Additionally studying microservices and the MERN stack at the moment.

 ## Find me around the web : <br>
 #### <a href="https://github.com/mohiuhere">Git</a>